willprice/willprice.github.io/notes/learn_you_a_haskell/1_starting_out/index.md

 "Yes"
 {% endhighlight %}

-### Lists ###
+#### Lists ###
-Lists are _homogenous_.
+Lists are _homogeneous_.
 Concatenation walks through the first list before appending the other list, this is computationally intensive on big lists.
 Prepend lists to avoid this issue.

 {% highlight haskell %}
 list = ["this","is","a","list"]